NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Activity-HDFView-HDF5.md

 - Expand the "Boom_1" folder by double clicking it.
 Finally, we have arrived at a dataset!
 Have a look at the metadata associated with the temperature dataset within the boom_1 group.
 Notice that there is metadata describing each attribute in the temperature dataset.
 - Double click on the group name to open up the table in a tabular format.
 Notice that these data are temporal.

-So this is one example of how an hdf5 file could be structured.
-This particular file contains data from multiple sites, collected from different sensors (from different booms on the tower) and collected over time.
+So this is one example of how an HDF5 file could be structured.
+This particular file contains data from multiple sites, collected from different sensors (mounted on different booms on the tower) and over time.
 Take some time to explore this HDF5 dataset within the HDF viewer.

-Next, we will look at a spatial data stored in HDF5 format.

 #Part 2.
 Exploring Hyperspectral Imagery stored in HDF5